HasthoRahtomo/finalproject-jj/README.md

 - execute the CucumberRun class at 'src/test/java/cucumber/CucumberRun'
 - execute the gherkin feature file

-The report will appear in the "report" folder.
+The report will appear in the "/report/" folder.
 The reports contain .html and .json files

 ## Setup and Configuration